Goli4thus/linvstmanager/README.md

 Performing an _update_ will create accompaning VST-so files for each VST.dll.
 This results in the status of all VSTs becoming _Disabled_.

-After that the VSTs can be _Enabled_, which creates symlinks within the _link folder_ referencing the previously created VST-so files.
+After that the VSTs can be _Enabled_, which creates softlinks within the _link folder_ referencing the previously created VST-so files.

 This central _link folder_ can be scanned by whatever DAW you are using.